-Air tables have been used since the 1960s for vibration isolation, and clearly have the widest installed base within cleanrooms.
+Air tables have been used since the 1960s for vibration isolation, and clearly have been the most widely installed base within cleanrooms.
 However, with the increased sensitivity in instrumentation, particularly at the sub-atomic level, more precise vibration isolation technology was needed to deal with lower-hertz vibrations, which were negatively influencing results despite the use of air tables.

-Introduced 20 years ago by Minus K Technology, negative-stiffness vibration isolation was specifically designed to isolate these low-frequency perturbations.
+Introduced 27 years ago by Minus K Technology, negative-stiffness vibration isolation was specifically designed to isolate these low-frequency perturbations.